kalaishann/Human-Resource-data-cleaning-in-SQL/README.md

 # Human-Resource-data-cleaning-in-SQL
-- First thing i should create a HR database to keep my table,view,stored procedure.
+- I have creatd a HR database to keep my table,view,stored procedure.

        CREATE DATABASE HR_data;
  - In order to use that particular DB we should mention Use key followed by DB name.